wbprice/rust-wars/README.md

 # Rust Wars

-Rust Wars is a prototype for a game in the vein of Advance Wars, Fire Emblem, Final Fantasy Tactics, and others.
+Rust Wars is a prototype for an isometric, turn-based strategy game in the vein of Advance Wars, Front Mission, Final Fantasy Tactics, and others.

 ## Getting Started